 Digital twins are supported by cities with:

-- High levels of connectivity and useable data
+High levels of connectivity and useable data

-- GIS system in place
+GIS system in place

-- Geospatial Information Systems: The core spatial modelling technology of a city’s digital twin, GIS connects different kinds of geospatial data to create a single view and provide advanced analytics of the system.
+Geospatial Information Systems: The core spatial modelling technology of a city’s digital twin, GIS connects different kinds of geospatial data to create a single view and provide advanced analytics of the system.

 Stakeholder Map of an Urban Digital Twin (BABLE, 2021)

-Across all industries, the global digital twin market size was valued at USD 3.1 billion in 2020 with an expected CAGR of 58% until 2026, when it projected to reach USD 48.2 billion.
+Across all industries, the global digital twin market size was valued at USD 3.1 billion in 2020 with an expected CAGR of 58% until 2026, when it is projected to reach USD 48.2 billion.
 The response to the COVID-19 pandemic is expected to be a major driver of the digital twin market growth, in particular in the healthcare and pharmaceutical industries, as well as for cities to better monitor outbreaks and respond to the changes in daily life brought by the pandemic (Markets&Markets, 2020).

 Digital Twins on the city level are still a nascent technology and the cost structures will vary widely based on how advanced the software and hardware the city decides to invest in.
 One example, Virtual Singapore, had a budget of $73 million for developing their digital twin platform and for researching the tools and technologies required (NRF, 2020).